LawleyClasses/230-spring2017/weekly_materials/week5/thursdayExercise.md

 ## Submitting Your Work

-Upload your week5b folder with the updated main.css file to your igme230 folder on Banjo.
+Upload your week5b folder with the updated main.css file to your igme230 folder on Banjo by 11:59pm tonight.
 Make sure you test the file on the people.rit.edu server to make sure it displays properly, and then make sure you've added a link to the folder from your personal page.